wallymathieu/assertfail/_posts/2015-08-21-fsharp-2-weeks-later.md

  - If you forget to add an equals sign to a type or module declaration you get weird compiler errors
  - Gui tooling is still a bit alpha (the command line version works great)
- - It's easy to create a f# project where you need to manually edit the fsproj file in order to get it to work on mono and windows (this was a problem in the early days of NuGet)
+ - It's easy to create a F# project where you need to manually edit the fsproj file in order to get it to work on mono and windows (this was a problem in the early days of NuGet)
- - Almost all the library methods in .net becomes a tuple parameter in f#, this is a bit confusing since it looks like an ordinary function call in c#
+ - Almost all the library methods in .net becomes a tuple parameter in F#, this is a bit confusing since it looks like an ordinary function call in C#
- - Exposing f# Option on your types makes it harder to interact with your f# code from c#
+ - Exposing f# Option on your types makes it harder to interact with your F# code from C#

 ~~~ c#
     using OptionalUrl = Microsoft.FSharp.Core.FSharpOption<Customers.Url>;